EverseDevelopment/dynamo-dynaforge-package/README.md

 - When installing from the package manager for the first time, you may need to restart Dynamo.

 ## Contributors
-This package is primarily managed by the author of https://www.e-verse.co, [E-verse](https://www.e-verse.co/) and by [People Like You™](https://github.com/johnpierson/MonocleForDynamo/graphs/contributors).
+This package is primarily managed by [E-verse](https://www.e-verse.co/) and by [People Like You™](https://github.com/EverseDevelopment/DynaForge/pulse).

 ## Examples
 _Soon_